 Super Bowl halftime shows that changed everything

-From Janet to Beyoncé to 'Left Shark' — here are some Super Bowl performers who left a mark
+From Janet to Beyoncé to 'Left Shark' — here are some Super Bowl moments that left a mark

 Even with Katy Perry headlining and Missy Elliott crashing the show, it's hard not to say that the 2015 Super Bowl halftime show belonged to "Left Shark."
 The dancing fish became an internet meme because of its seemingly improvised dance moves.
-In the U.S., nearly 115 million watched the shark flail about to the pop star's 2010 hit Teenage Dream.
+Nearly 115 million people in the U.S. tuned in to watch the shark flail about to the pop star's 2010 hit Teenage Dream.

 Prince rocks the Super Bowl.

 If there ever was a performer built for the Super Bowl halftime show, it would be Prince.
 The legendary performer didn't disappoint when he hit the stage in 2007 for Super Bowl XLI in Miami.
 In addition to some of his classics, Prince also played some hits from Bob Dylan and Queen and did an electric cover of Foo Fighters' Best of You.